dwilbank68/DirectivesExercise/DirectivesExercise.md

     When we do it this way, we are using the 'controller as' syntax instead of using '$scope'.

-    5. Make your directive visible in the browser as seen in line 3.
+    5. Make each new directive visible in the browser as seen in line 3.
 You can place your directives anywhere on the page by wrapping them in a grid system like Bootstrap or Foundation.
+Fill the page with directives, or mix them with standard HTML as you wish!

     6. Create a new html file for each directive, and write the corresponding angular code in your index.html file.
 Repeat several times until you have learned the process.

+    7. In following exercises, we will learn how to pass in data directly from line 3, and have it wrapped in all the nice html and css you wrote in your directive.

 ##### * note